mSparks43/XPlane-11-AutoATC-plugin/README.md

 * Download the remaining files for the plugin from [x-plane.org](https://forums.x-plane.org/index.php?/files/file/45663-main-installation-files-for-autoatc-for-xplane-11/) (requires an account to download)
 * Copy "AutoATC" and "java" to "X-Plane/Resources/plugins"
 * Install a suitable Java Runtime Environment release for your operating system and configure the path to jvm/libjvm in "java/defaultjvm.txt" or "java/jvmsettings.txt"
-* Overwrite the .xpl file in "AutoATC/64/" with the one from the "build/AutoATC/64/" folder
+* Overwrite the .xpl file in "AutoATC/64/" with the one from the "deploy/XP1X/AutoATC/64/" folder (Where XP1X is either XP10 or XP11 depending on the XP version being targetted)